Code completion

 RubyMine allows you to prioritize completion suggestions based on choices that other users made in similar situations.

-Under Machine Learning Completion Ranking, enable the Sort completion suggestions based on machine learning option, and select the languages for which you want to use ML completion.
+Under Machine Learning-Assisted Completion, enable the Sort completion suggestions based on machine learning option and select the languages for which you want to use the ML completion.

 Enable the following options: